 This section describes in high level the SHOW Dashboard service.
-Further details of the solution will be described in D4.2.
+Further details of this service (and its discrete role from a potentially existing local site Dashboard service) are provided in D4.2.

 5.1 Service descriptions

 SHOW Dashboard service (Figure 13 - SHOW CCAV web services' layer) is based on Ericsson's Innovation Cloud platform, with container and micro service architecture.
 The service is designed to visualize in real time / near-real time SHOW vehicle operations at all connected demo sites up to availability of the data from the sites.
 The information in the Dashboard include project's defined KPIs, as can be derived from the following elementary data (though the final list of elements to be visualized is not yet determined):